Main Content

 Manager observer block dialog box with mapped observer

-5. The Observer Port blocks are in the Observer model and are now mapped and ready to be connected to scopes or a verification subsystem.
+5. The Observer Port blocks are in the Observer model and are now mapped and ready to be connected to Scope blocks or a Verification Subsystem (Simulink Design Verifier).
+If you want to implement a verification subsystem, see the Temperature Condition States section of Refine, Test, and Debug a Subsystem for information about conditions to test.

 Observer port blocks